18 Best Healing Spells in D&D 5e

 People who know how to cast spells might be surprised to see “Gentle Repose” on a list of suggested healing spells.

-Read Also: Dissonant Whispers 5e D&D Guide
+Read Also: Dodge 5e D&D Guide

 This 2nd-Level Necromancy ritual (Verbal, Somatic, Material) doesn’t really heal its target, but experienced adventurers might find it useful when dealing with powerful NPCs, especially when other powerful forces are nearby.